aidgn-com/fullscore/README.md

 ### Stage Beginning and End

-Ping signals the performance's start and end.
-0 means the singer-songwriter takes the stage to begin performing, 1 means ending the performance and leaving the stage.
+Echo signals the performance's start and end.
+0 means the singer-songwriter takes the stage to begin performing, 1 means ending the performance, and 2 means leaving the stage.

-When the singer-songwriter finishes a wonderful performance and leaves the stage, Edge detects ping=1 and ends livestreaming.
+When the singer-songwriter finishes a wonderful performance and leaves the stage, Edge detects echo=2 and ends livestreaming.
 Today's performance—recording nothing but pure rhythm without IP or names—archives privately or disappears as a one-time performance remaining only briefly in people's memories.

 <br />